 Ross Feller Casey is currently litigating a major case against GM alleging a defective ignition switch caused a crash that left Damon Szatkowski, a popular Northeastern Pennsylvania teenager, with severe and permanent brain injuries (read about the case).

-GM has recalled more than 10 million vehicles, covering the 1997 through 2014 model years, because of faulty ignition switches that have been shown to unintentionally shut down power to the engine and to steering, breaks and airbags, even at highway speeds.
+GM has recalled more than 10 million vehicles, covering the 1997 through 2014 model years, because of faulty ignition switches that have been shown to unintentionally shut down power to the engine and to steering, breaks

 The recalls cover: